 301 Bringing Media to Market Spring, Summer.
 3(3-0) P: (MI 201 or concurrently) or CAS 114 or BUS 190 SA: TC 356, TC 381, TC 301 Process of bringing media to market across multiple delivery platforms including broadcast, cable, satellite, Internet and mobile devices.
 Organization of creative industries, distribution methods, pricing and business models.
 Creation and repurposing of content.
 Practical and theoretical models of the behavior of media and information consumers.
-302 Networks, Markets and Society Fall.
+Networks, Markets and Society 302 Fall.
 3(3-0) P: MI 201 or concurrently Theories and methods for understanding dynamic systems in which information and communication technology (ICT) and society evolve interdependently over time.
 Explores how ICTs shape human experience, and how politics, commercial interests and culture shape how ICTs are designed.
-305 Media and Information Policy Fall.
+Media and Information Policy 305 Fall.
 3(3-0) P: MI 201 or concurrently SA: TC 200, TC 210 National, international and local policies and private agreements governing traditional, new and emerging media, including radio, television, film, games, social media, mobile communications and the Internet.
 311 Introduction to Documentary Production Spring.
 3(2-2) Interdepartmental with Film Studies and Journalism and Writing, Rhetoric and American Cultures.
 Administered by Media and Information.
-P: MI 211 R: Open to students in the Documentary Production Minor.
-SA: TC 233 Introduction to documentary production using accessible and affordable digital technology.
+P: MI 211 R: Open to students in the Documentary Production Minor SA: TC 233 Introduction to documentary production using accessible and affordable digital technology.

 320 Reasoning with Data Spring.
 3(2-2) P: MI 220 and MI 250 Explore and summarize structured data using simple statistics such as means, standard deviations, contingency tables, and hypothesis tests, and use this data to evaluate arguments and draw conclusions about technology performance and human behavior.
+327 Advanced Concept Design for Games, Film, and Spring.
+3(2-2) P: MI 227 R: Open to students in the Department of Media and Information or in the Game Design and Development Minor or in the Fiction Filmmaking Minor.
+Advanced topics in generating concept art and design for games, films, and animations.

 335 Film Directing Fall.
-3(3-1) Interdepartmental with Film Studies.
+3(3-1) Interdepartmental with Film Stud-ies.
 Administered by Film Studies.
-P: (FLM 230 or concurrently) and (CAS 112 or concurrently) SA: ENG 335 Concepts and techniques for directing in styles most associated with the art of film.
+P: (FLM 230 or concurrently) and (CAS 112 or concurrently) R: Open to undergraduate students in the Fiction Filmmaking Minor.
+SA: FNG 335 Concepts and techniques for directing in styles most associated with the art of film.
 Studies of innovative film directors.
 Skills of film directing, including script and shot breakdown.
 Directing actors and crew.
 Directing on location.
 337 Compositing and Special Effects Fall, Spring.
 3(2-2) P: {(CAS 112) and (CAS 111 or CAS 116)} or THR 219 or (CAS 201 and CAS 202) or (CAS 205 or CAS 206 or CAS 207) RB: MI 241 R: Open to students in the Department of Media and Information or in the Department of Theatre.
-SA: TC 437, TC 337 Not open to students with credit in THR 337.
-Conceptual and technical use of animation and compositing software for television, cinema, interactive media, and live performance.
+SA: TC 437, TC 337 Not open to students with credit in THR 337 Conceptual and technical use of animation and compositing software for television, cinema, interactive media, and live performance.
 341 Filmmaking II Fall, Spring, Summer.
-3(2-2) P: (MI 241) or (CAS 112 and CAS 201 and CAS 202) R: Open to students in the Department of Media and Information or in the Documentary Production Minor or in the Fiction Filmmaking Minor.
+3(2-2) P: MI 241 R: Open to students in the Department of Media and Information or in the Documentary Production Minor or in the Fiction Filmmaking Minor.
 SA: TC 341 Film style planning, techniques, and aesthetic principles for cinema and television production.